Inertia groups of $(n-1)$-connected $2n$-manifolds

 \subsection{Lower bounds for $d_2$-differentials}

 We now move on to the proof of \Cref{thm:d2}.
-Our techinques are careful refinements of those in \cite[Section 5]{inertia}.
+Our techniques are careful refinements of those in \cite[Section 5]{inertia}.
 We start by recalling from \cite[Section 5]{inertia} how the Toda bracket defining the $d_2$-differential entering $\pi_{2n} \Ss$ in the bar spectral sequence may be decomposed into a more convenient form.
 This differential is defined on those $x \in \pi_* \R^{\otimes 2}$ on which the $d_1$-differential vanishes, i.e. for which $(m-1 \otimes J) (x) = 0$, where $m : \R^{\otimes 2} \to \R$ is the multiplication.
-Since $\R$ is an $\E_\infty$-ring, the map $m$ factors as
+Since $\R$ is a non-unital $\E_\infty$-ring, the map $m$ factors as

 Then the following proposition follows from the proof of \Cref{thm:d2} below.

 \begin{prop} Suppose that $n \geq 16$ and $n \equiv 0,1,4 \mod 8$.
 Given any $x \in \pi_{2n-1} \R^{\otimes 2}$ which satisfies $(m - 1 \otimes J) (x) = 0$, we have $c (x) = (1 \otimes J) (x) = 0$.
 We may therefore form the following diagram of maps and homotopies: